jim-moser/zf2-validators-empty-or/README.md

 #Overview

-This package contains the JimMoser\EmptyValidator, JimMoser\OrChain, and JimMoser\VerboseOrChain validators for Zend Framework 2.
+This package contains the JimMoser\EmptyValidator, JimMoser\OrChain, and JimMoser\VerboseOrChain validators for Laminas Framework 2.

 EmptyValidator is a validator that is valid for empty values.
 It can be considered the logical opposite of the Laminas\Validator\NotEmpty validator.

 The OrChain and VerboseOrChain validators are validator chains similar to Laminas\Validator\ValidatorChain except that they link validators using a logical OR instead of a logical AND.

 VerboseOrChain serves the same purpose as OrChain but provides added validation failure messages.